HaoCiK/Inbox/README.md

 # Inbox Project
 This is a solidity introduction project to create a simple contract inbox which is deployed on Spolia testnet.
+The contract has 1 constructor to get the message and 1 method setMessage to update the message.

 ## Usage
 **Run on Remix.io**: Just copy the Inbox.sol in contracts folder and paste the code to remix.io to quickly test this project.